 Vegetables need water to grow quickly, tender, and tasty.
-Keep the soil evenly moist throughout the growing season—that means not to wet and not too dry.
-If the soil dries out, vegetables can become bitter tasting and woody.
+Keep the soil evenly moist throughout the growing season—that means not too wet and not too dry.
+If the soil dries out, vegetables can become bitter-tasting and woody.
 If the soil is too wet, vegetable roots can become starved for oxygen and plants can die.

 There is no secret formula for how often you should water vegetables, but as a guide maturing crops need water every 3 to 7 days during the summer, every 5 to 10 days during spring and fall, and every 7 to 14 days during the winter.

 • Keep roots moist.
 Water vegetables often enough to keep roots moist, but not soaking wet.
 Roots grow out to the plant’s drip line—the imaginary line made by rain falling off the tips of the broadest spreading branches and leaves.
 Most vegetable roots grow 18 to 24 inches (45-60cm) deep, some deeper.
 Because plants use soil moisture to take up water and food, it is important that the deepest and widest spreading roots stay moist.

 As vegetables mature a shallow saucer-shaped basin at the base of each plant will ensure water is soaking down to roots, especially in dry weather.
 Push up soil from outside the drip line to form a circle around the stem of each plant.
 Don’t dig or scrape from inside the drip line, shallow roots might be exposed or damaged.

 Fill the basin with water and let it soak down into the soil; then add more water allowing it to soak in as well.
 Do this until the water reaches the root zone.